PHP: Variables and concatenation

 print_r($what); // => "Kingsroad"

-… and even concatenate two variables with string values:
+… and even concatenate two variables with strings in them:

 <?php